 The Loyal Hound was a life saver for us.
-We are based in Boston and dropped off Nacho (3.5 yr large mutt) at their New Hampshire location (The Etiquette Academy for Dogs).
+We are based in Boston and dropped off Nacho (3.5 yr large mutt) at their New Hampshire location.
 The trainer who worked with Nacho was Jay.
 For years we've been having trouble with aggressive reactivity, especially in the house.
 We first got Nacho at 4.5 months old (past his socialization period) and he had almost zero experience with humans.
 He had been in at least 3 shelters that we knew of before we got him, so we knew he was going to be a tough dog.

 He was OK at first, was good with visitors in the house, but as he started adolescence his aversion to people got worse and worse.
 We couldn't have people over without leashing him (and, eventually, muzzle training him).
 We went to the MSPCA for training classes, worked with a couple different trainers one-on-one, gave him plenty of exercise to tire him out, tried natural calming treats to help with anxiety, and nothing worked long term.
 And then during quarantine, it completely got out of our hands.